-- d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - In the event of more applicants than places under criteria 16d and 16e above, children living nearest to the academy have priority, using criterion 16f. - f. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+- d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application f. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.